To enable lasting solutions that positively impact our community locally and across the world.

 Jo Milios Men’s Health Physiotherapy

 Jo Milios is a physiotherapist specialising in men’s health.
-Graduating with a Bachelor of Science (Physiotherapy) in 1993, the big gap in men’s health services proved pivotal in her decision to specialise over a decade ago.
+Graduating with a Bachelor of Science (Physiotherapy) in 1993, she decided to specialise in men’s health services.
 Jo established ‘PROST!
-Exercise 4 Prostate Cancer Inc’ in 2012, a not-for-profit exercise program and peer support organisation for any man with prostate cancer.
+Exercise 4 Prostate Cancer Inc’ in 2012, a not-for-profit exercise program and peer support organisation for men with prostate cancer.
 Jo has published her research and presented at local and international conferences.
-She also teaches Men’s Health Physiotherapy workshops throughout Australia and internationally.
+She teaches Men’s Health Physiotherapy workshops in Australia and internationally.

 Jo Wilkie Community Partnerships